pomyslowynick/nand2tetris/NOTES.md

 Back on it after almost a month, spent almost all of my time on Programming Languages course.
 I have forgotten few things about how the stack machine is organized, but I am going to revise the material and get the first homework done :)

+Mobile devices use a different model for their VM translation, a register machine.